Lau397/Case_Study_Bike-Share/DA_Cyclistic_report.md

 ## Conclusions 🖊
 **✔**  Morning and evening are the times of the day where the customers use the service the most.
 This makes sense since generally, people tend to have a work schedule from 9 to 5 and hence, they use Cyclistic as their transportation means so they leave home in the morning and return in the evening.

 **✔**  The docked bike takes longer than the classic bikes.
-Being the electric bike the fastest with a mean of 14 minutes of time length in their trips.
+Being the electric bike the fastest and most preferred by all customers with a mean of 14 minutes of time length in their trips.
 Making the electric bike quite ideal for transportation to workplaces.

-**✔**  On average, casual users have a greater traveled time length by 2 times (~21 mins), compared to annual members (~10 mins).
-This could be depending on the distance traveled and/or the type of bike they used.

-**✔**  Casual users tend to have more time consuming trips, this may be influented since we also found that only the casual customers used docked bikes.

 **✔**  In general, both type of customers preferred the electric bikes.
 The next preferred is the classic bike, especially by the annual members.